MCG-NJU/MMN/README.md

 master_port=29511
 ```

-Similarly, to evaluate the model, just change the information `eval.sh`.
+Similarly, to evaluate the model, just change the information in `eval.sh`.
 Our trained weights for three datasets are in the [Google Drive](https://drive.google.com/drive/folders/11zD3YAUSh3u7HPw0eWSJG2cIiMpj_P2K?usp=sharing).

 ### Citation